 It is native to Taiwan, Japan, and China and belongs to the Liliaceae family of plants.

-Lilyturf plants have long flower stems reaching up to 20” inches in length.
+Lilyturf plants have long flower stems up to 20” inches long.
 The leaves typically reach 12” to 18” inches with interesting fountain-shaped growths.

 The Liriope plant is a perennial recommended for growing in USDA hardiness zones 5-10.
 However, Liriope tolerates a wide range of temperatures, soils, and light conditions.

 When mature, the plant looks like a tuft of grass.
-It features clumps of thin foliage.
+It features clumps of thin and fresh foliage.
 Eventually, the flower stems start to spike and grow past the foliage.

-Liriope tend to bloom at the end of the summer.
+Liriope tend to blooms in summer.
 However, most people grow these plants in the garden for their leaves.

-When the flowers bloom, they arrive in a cluster around a central spike.
+When the flowers bloom during summer months, they arrive in a cluster around a central spike.
 They also produce a sweet fragrance.

 The violet-purple flowers eventually die out, giving way to black berries that remain throughout the winter.

-Full shade to partial shade conditions is recommended for lilyturf.
-However, Liriope grows in almost any area from full sun to deep shade.
+Full shade to partial shade conditions is recommended for lilyturf plant.
+However, Liriope grows in almost any area, from full sun to deep shade.

-The only “lighting” issue you need to worry about is direct late-afternoon sun when placed indoors.
+The only “lighting” issue you need to worry about is the direct late-afternoon sun when placed indoors.

-If kept outdoors, plants may not make it through the winter if the temperatures drop below 35° degrees Fahrenheit.
+Plants may not make it through the winter if temperatures drop below 35° degrees Fahrenheit if kept outdoors.

 During the summer, Liriopes prefers moderately warm temperatures.
 The recommended range is 68° to 75° degrees Fahrenheit.